osnr/TabFS/README.md

 ### 1. Install the browser extension

-(I think it will work on Edge or Opera or whatever, too.
-You'll need to change the native messaging path in install.sh in those cases.
-Not sure about Safari.)
+(I think for Opera or whatever other Chromium-based browser, you could get it to work, but you'd need to change the native messaging path in install.sh.
+Not sure about Safari. maybe Edge too? if you also got everything to compile for Windows)

 #### in Chrome